scokljat/welcome-bot-frontend/README.md

 - [vee-validate](https://vee-validate.logaretm.com/v4/) - Form Validation for Vue.js
 - [element-plus](https://element-plus.org/en-US/) - a Vue 3 based component library for designers and developers

+## Features

+- Login and Logout functionality.
+- You can write messages that you want to present to channel users.
+- You can write messages and schedule them to appear.
+- You can trigger private messages to users on certain events (eg. channel join).

 ## Setup